gravitl/netmaker-docs/advanced-client-install.rst

 Re-syncing netclient (basic troubleshooting)
 -----------------------------------------------

-If the daemon is not running correctly run, try restarting the daemon, or pulling changes directly (don't do both at once)
+If the daemon is not running correctly, try restarting the daemon, or pulling changes directly (don't do both at once)

   ``systemctl restart netclient``